About

 The verses in Romans 7:14 to 25 spoke to me directly for that was exactly what I was going through.
 It was like those very verses were put in there for me.
 I didn’t know what I was going through, but God did; and He showed me.
 For He knows me better than I know me.
 Only I know me.
 But if there is a God, He would know me too.
 He shows me that He knows me.
 And that, better than I know me.
 For the things in me I cannot explain.
 But He explains.
 And better than I could ever explain.
 He delivered me from that which I could not understand.
 I could not even understand my issue, how much less could I deliver myself?
 I believed nothing until I believed one thing, then I believed everything.
 For I said to myself, “If this is true, then so is everything else in this Book.”
 The one thing I believed is that Jesus Christ loved me and gave Himself up for me; and He proved Himself to be alive from the dead.

 From then on, I didn’t cry out because of my sin anymore; instead I cried out in joy that He had forgiven me and delivered me from my sins - I had experienced deliverance.
 The sin I didn’t want to do, I did not do.
 The chains which shackled me fell off.
 I had a clear mind and I could see what was in there.
+The things I didn't like, I resisted, and they fled.
 As I went on, all the commands of the apostles were sweet to me, because I did them!
 I didn't need to be told to be full of joy, or to be thankful, or to sing to the Lord, or to be holy, or to tell others, or to study, or to separate from evil - all these things I did because of my love for Him!
 But in me I also had anger, I said to myself, "Why didn’t anyone tell me?
 This death I was living in and no-one warned me?"
 I see now that God drew me in, and those who are taught by God are drawn to the Son.
 I went outside and everything I seen was new to my eyes - I seen God in everything.
 Everything was beautiful.
 The glory of the Lord filled the earth to my eyes; beforetime I could see nothing.

 Now, I have been studying to know more about Him, to know the Gospel.
 I know what He has done for me, He has also done for all people.
 I know that only the Father can reveal the Son to anyone.
 I wish for others to be saved; and everyone ought to know what Jesus has done for them.
 The true knowledge of Him is what we need for our souls.
 He teaches me through His Word how to speak and act for Him.
 I have experienced much discipline from the Lord, but I know it is for my good, that I may be conformed to His image.
 He disciplines me as a father disciplines his son - to purge from me my inner-most folly.
 The more I learn of the goodness of Him, the more evil I see in me.
 In repentance and peace I conform my life to His way; I follow Him and I do not make for myself a pathway of my own, but maintain to His highway - I know His Way is straight and narrow and leads to eternal life; I know Jesus is the Way.